 After years of working with over 8 brands of cars and learning vehicles inside and out, and writing about them, I know just a little about cars and what to expect!

-So putting together car buying tips for women to rid the bullshit at the car showrooms will hopefully give you a starting ground.
+So putting together car-buying tips for women to rid of the bullshit at the car showrooms will hopefully give you a starting ground.

-Ladies, stay in the driver’s seat when purchasing a car using my car buying tips for women!
+Use Car Buying Tips For Women: Ladies, stay in the driver’s seat when purchasing a car

 Don’t let the automotive salespeople talk you into what they want to sell, you are in charge of the purchase.